powerbot-trading/powerbot_samples_python/README.md

 This sample does the following:
 First it reads the necessary information from the config-file.
 These config-file needs to contain the powerbot-url, a valid api-key and a corresponding portfolio-id/delivery-area.

-For being able to communicate with PowerBot, the swagger_client needs to be configured.

 The first interaction with PowerBot is checking the market status.
 Only if the market status is ok, the execution should proceed.
 Otherwise the script will stop.